Space Trader (Palm OS)

 Space Trader is a strategy game for Palm OS and Windows Mobile PDAs.
 It was released in 2002 by Pieter Spronck, a scientist at Tilburg University, and was inspired by David J. Webb's PalmPilot game SolarWars (which in turn was based on Matt Lee's popular Palm game Dope Wars) and the 1980s classic 3D strategy game Elite (though it does not have Elite's 3D flight mode).
 The game is free software under the GNU General Public License.
 It has since been ported to various other Platforms by other people as well.

 Space Trader for Palm OS centers on buying and selling eleven commodities in various star systems around the galaxy.
 The player has one of several types of spacecraft, and interacts with other traders, pirates, and police.
 The creator of the game announced that he was going to create a sequel, called Picoverse, which was announced in late 2002 and expected to be finished in early 2003.
 As of September 2022, however, no news regarding the game has been released.
 Despite this Dead Jim Studios released a similar and greatly expanded game for iOS called Dark Nova.
 Spronck expressed support for the remake on his website.

+Space Trader can be played in a Palm OS emulator on archive.org.

+As of December 2024, a modern port to the web can be played in a web browser.